-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Principle 1: Lay solid foundations for management and oversight Recommendation 1.1 (a) A listed entity should have and disclose a board charter which sets out the respective roles and responsibilities of the Board, the Chair and management, and includes a description of those matters expressly reserved to the Board and those delegated to management.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Principle 1: Lay solid foundations for management and oversigh Principle 1: Lay solid foundations for management and oversight Recommendation 1.1 (a) A listed entity should have and disclose a board charter which sets out the respective roles and responsibilities of the Board, the Chair and management, and includes a description of those matters expressly reserved to the Board and those delegated to management.
 YES The Company has adopted a Board Charter that sets out the specific roles and responsibilities of the Board, the Chair and management and includes a description of those matters expressly reserved to the Board and those delegated to management.
 The Board Charter sets out the specific responsibilities of the Board, requirements as to the Board's composition, the roles and responsibilities of the Chairman and Company Secretary, the establishment, operation and management of Board Committees, Directors' access to Company records and information, details of the Board's relationship with management, details of the Board's performance review and details of the Board's disclosure policy.
 A copy of the Company's Board Charter, which is part of the Company's Corporate Governance Plan, is available on the Company's website.

-RECOA MMENDATIONS (4 TH EDITION) COMPLY EXPLANATION dentity should: undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a Director; and provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Recommendation 1.2 A listed entity should: (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a Director; and (a) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a Director.
 YES (a) The Company has guidelines for the appointment and selection of the Board and senior executives in its Corporate Governance Plan.
 The Company's Nomination Committee Charter (in the Company's Corporate Governance Plan) requires the Nomination Committee (or, in its absence, the Board) to ensure appropriate checks (including checks in respect of character, experience, education, criminal record and bankruptcy history (as appropriate)) are undertaken before appointing a person, or putting forward to security holders a candidate for election, as a Director.
 In the event of an unsatisfactory check, a Director is required to submit their resignation.
 These detailed checks were undertaken as part of the due diligence process before appointment of current Directors at the time of initial ASX listing.
-The whole Board is currently undertaking the responsibilities of the Nomination Committee (see also section 2.1 below), including in relation to considering candidates for re-election at the 2019 and 2020 Annual General Meetings. (b) Under the Nomination Committee Charter, all material information relevant to a decision on whether or not to elect or re-elect a Director must be provided to security holders in the Notice of Meeting containing the resolution to elect or re-elect a Director.
-The required information was included in the Notice of Meeting for the 2018 Annual General Meeting and will be included in the Notice for the 2020 Annual General Meeting.
-A listed d entity should have a written agreement with each or and senior executive setting out the terms of their natment.
+The whole Board is currently undertaking the responsibilities of the Nomination Committee (see also section 2.1 below), including in relation to considering candidates for re-election at each Annual General Meeting. (b) Under the Nomination Committee Charter, all material information relevant to a decision on whether or not to elect or re-elect a Director must be provided to security holders in the Notice of Meeting containing the resolution to elect or re- elect a Director.
+The required information was included in the Notice of Meeting for the 2020 Annual General Meeting and will be included in the Notice for the 2021 Annual General Meeting.
+Recommendation 1.3 A listed entity should have a written agreement with each Director and senior executive setting out the terms of their appointment.
 YES The Company's Nomination Committee Charter requires the Nomination Committee (or, in its absence, the Board) to ensure that each Director and senior executive is personally a party to a written agreement with the Company which sets out the terms of that Director's or senior executive's appointment.
 The Company has written agreements with each of its Directors and senior executives.
-Key terms of these agreements are disclosed in the Remuneration Report in the FY20 Annual Report.
+Key terms of these agreements are disclosed in the Remuneration Report in the FY20-S Annual Report.